abstract-enough/bss-paper/README.md

 larger number of receivers, as this is like more samples in a neural network problem

+SNR at receiver makes sense, since more distant transmitters would use a larger power we don't measure SNR at transmitter

 modulation based approaches
 Blind Signal Separation Techniques on Different types of MIMO Systems – An Overview